TheRenegadeCoder/sample-programs-website/projects/jump-search/index.md

 Sorting the array for better results!
 Sorted array:
 [1, 3, 4, 7]
-Enter the element to be searched: 1 number 1 is at index 1
+Enter the element to be searched: 4 number 1 is at index 3
 ```

 If successful, the script should return `true`.
 Otherwise, the script should return `false`.
 If any user input errors occur, the script should output the following usage message:

+## What is the optimal block size to be skipped

+In the worst case, we have to do n/m jumps and if the last checked value is greater than the element to be searched for, we perform m-1 comparisons more for linear search.
+Therefore the total number of comparisons in the worst case will be ((n/m) + m-1).
+The value of the function ((n/m) + m-1) will be minimum when m = √n.
+Therefore, the best step size is m = √n.

 ## Testing